-Grief is not a disease, but cancer is: What about erectile dysfunction or gambling addiction?December 3rd, 2012 in Health
+Grief is not a disease, but cancer is: What about erectile dysfunction or gambling addiction?December 3, 2012 in Medicine & Health / Health

 "Understanding peoples' attitudes about whether states of being should be considered diseases can inform social discourse regarding a number of contentious social and health public policy issues," says Kari Tikkinen, MD, PhD, corresponding author of the FIND Survey.

 All Finns think that myocardial infarction, breast cancer, malaria and pneumonia are diseases.
 People are equally unanimous that wrinkles, grief and homosexuality are not diseases.
 What about drug addiction or absence of sexual desire?
 Or erectile dysfunction, infertility or obesity?